 [Section 9G inserted by No. 73 of 2006 s.
 11.]

 9H.
-Remuneration and conditions of members
+Remuneration and conditions of office

 (1) The remuneration and allowances and other conditions of office of a member are to be determined by the Minister after consultation with the Public Sector Commissioner.